styled-system/styled-system/README.md

 `
 ```

-Each style function exposes its own set of props that style
+Each style function exposes its own set of component props
-elements based on values defined in a theme.
+that handle styles based on values defined in a theme.

 ```jsx
 // width: 50%